mcwumbly/gh-pages-test/about.md

 ## Group Exhibitions

 ### 2023
+- *Angels in the Architecture // Devils in the Detail*, Talon Gallery, USA
 - *NEXUS IV: RAIZ*, The Brand Library and Arts Center, USA (Thinkspace Projects)

 ### 2022